 Dove: #MyBeautyMySay: Real women, real stories

 It’s become the norm to judge women based on appearance and use their beauty to impose limits on their lives.
 In fact, Dove’s global research revealed that seven out of ten women said they got more comments about their appearance at work than about their achievements.

 Dove’s #MyBeautyMySay campaign features stories of amazing women who stand up for their own beauty, refusing to let comments about their looks hold them back.

 Among the real women featured are Rain, an androgynous model who was called mannish and ugly when she was growing up.
 Now she challenges the fashion industry by representing brands that don’t ask her to pick a side, male or female.
 Jessica also appears in Dove’s ads.
 She used to get told that only skinny girls could dress well.
 Today she’s an influential fashion icon and uses her blog to show that size doesn’t matter when it comes to style.

-Knorr: Love at first taste: Showing that the love of flavour can bring people together
+Knorr: Love at first taste: how flavour brings people together

 We are witnessing a massive rise in people’s interest in food and a progressive democratisation of cooking.
 Traditional gender roles around food preparation have blurred, and cooking has become much more inclusive and on trend.

 Knorr wanted to reflect and lead this changing face of cooking globally and, by doing so, be relevant, inspirational and progressive.

 Knorr is about great food and flavour – neither of which are gender-specific insights.
 The Love at first taste campaign moved away from showcasing ‘mum’ cooking and being the ‘meal provider’.
 Instead, it appealed to millennials on their terms – through a shared love of cooking – by portraying men and women cooking for each other.